fantee-hub/fantee-hub/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 Recently built my portfolio you can check it out [here](https://kunmi.netlify.app)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python programming language.
+I am beginning a new journey into backend development.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...